What is LL.D: Full Form, Course Duration, Admission 2026, Colleges, Syllabus, Salary & Scope

 A:

-The duration to complete LLD is 3 years.
+Usually, LLD is 3 years.
 The maximum duration within which aspirants can complete this course is six years.
-The University Research Council shall permit extension of the duration of the programme beyond three years, only to candidates who have otherwise complied with requirement of submission of progress reports and making the first and second presentation.
+The University Research Council shall permit extension of the duration of the programme beyond three years, only to candidates who have otherwise complied with requirement of submission of progress reports and making the first and second presentations.
 Failure to complete the course within the maximum period of six years, will automatically result in cancellation of registration

 AskShikshaGPT on App